wbw520/DiReCT/utils/data_annotation/README.md

 ## Diagnostic Knowledge Graph
 The knowledge graph for each disease category is saved as JSON file in "diagnostic_kg" folder.
 Key of "diagnostic" represent the diagnostic procedure (in a tree structure), from a d of suspected a disease to the final diagnosis.
 Key of "knowledge" records the premises for each diagnosis d.
-Note that each premise is seperated with ";".
+Note that each premise is separated with ";".

 A subgraph sample for Heart Failure is shown as following:
 ```